 It’s time for all of us to open up to the possibility of choosing healthy and conscious DEPENDENCE…

-Before I conclude, I’m in the process of reading a new book called, “Vagina” and it talks about recent scientific research that may prove that women are actually “wired” for connection… That our bonding, even our “addiction to love” may be pre-wired into our biochemistry and our sexual nervous system.
+Before I conclude, I’m in the process of reading a new book called, “Vagina” and it talks about recent scientific research that may prove that women are actually “wired” for connection… that our bonding, even our “addiction to love” may be pre-wired into our biochemistry and our sexual nervous system.
 The implication is that all the judgements we’ve had of women who seem to compulsively want love may be in vain.
-Or that those of us women who have almost “fought” ourselves to be stronger, more independent, are fighting a never-ending uphill battle.
+Or that those of us women who have almost “fought” ourselves to be stronger, more independent… are fighting a never-ending uphill battle.
 These bonding behaviors may prove to be biological and necessary for a healthy working society.
-I share more as I learn more.
+I’ll share more as I learn more.

 So no matter how it started for you, the “independence strategy” runs in all of us and it’s time for us to drop the barriers.
 It’s time to reconnect and enjoy the gifts that we can give one another.
 Men and women, the masculine and feminine, actually complement each other in life when we allow ourselves to serve and be served by others.
-Giving becomes recieving.
+Giving becomes receiving.
 Receiving becomes giving.
-Remember… in order to receive you have to surrender some of your independence and allow someone – a man or woman – to help you.. to support you.
+Remember… in order to receive you have to surrender some of your independence and allow someone – a man or woman – to help you, to support you.